josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧬_Structural_Mapping/📡_provenance_chain_audit.md

 ---

-## 🧪 Gow To Utilise For Specific Interest Cases
+## 🧪 Application For Specific Interest Cases

 A current high-interest example, where this process would be particularly useful, is in case of the aparrant process failure British Ambassador to the USA, where vetting result appears to be in conflict with statememts from Cabinet actors, and past and present staffing from the Civil Service.